MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Germany/walkthrough-exporting-data-for-a-digital-audit.md

     If the specified folder does not exist, choose the **Yes** button to create it.

 Next, Cassie specifies the source for the data that will be exported.
-She knows from previous exports that she wants data from the following tables:
+Cassie knows from previous exports that data is needed from the following tables:

 - **G/L Account**
 - **Customer**